Utilizing biological algorithms to detect cyber attacks

 This article first appeared in Help Net Security on April 5, 2022.

-Perception Point, a leading provider of advanced threat prevention across digital channels, announced the release of Perception Point Advanced Browser Security, a new web security solution which adds enterprise-grade security to native Chrome and Edge browsers.
+Perception Point, a leading provider of advanced threat prevention across digital channels, announced the publication of a new report, ‘The Rise of Cyber Threats Against Email, Browsers and Emerging Cloud-Based Channels’.